Top five tips for choosing your university

 Preparing for your personal profile

 It’s fantastic that so many of you are currently working on your online application to UBC.
-Starting early means you’ll have time to reflect on your answers for the personal profile section: an important part of UBC’s admissions decision.
+Starting early means you’ll have time to reflect on your answers to the personal profile section: an important part of UBC’s admissions decision.

 The personal profile asks you six or seven questions about challenges you have overcome, significant achievements in your life, your academic pursuits, and what you have learned from these experiences.
 The questions differ depending on the degree program you are applying for, and you’ll find out what you’ll be asked when you begin your application.